VinawoodVinawood *

 Standard Sheet Dimensions

-Plywood thickness in the Philippine retail market follows the same imperial conventions as the US and Canada.
-The naming is in inches; the actual sheet is produced to the equivalent metric measurement.
+Thickness in PH retail follows imperial conventions inherited from the US and Canada.
+The label is in inches.
+The actual sheet is produced to the equivalent metric measurement.
+The conversion table that everyone in the trade memorizes:

 Nominal Thickness (in)Metric (mm)Common PH Trade Name